LetrazApp/letraz-utils/docs/CICD_SETUP.md

-# CI/CD Pipeline Setup Guide for Letraz-Scrapper
+# CI/CD Pipeline Setup Guide for Letraz-Utils

-This guide walks you through setting up a complete CI/CD pipeline for the letraz-scrapper application using CircleCI.
+This guide walks you through setting up a complete CI/CD pipeline for the letraz-utils application using CircleCI.

 ## Overview